 No RV parking is allowed within Ketchum city limits.
 Please be respectful of the City of Ketchum and City of Sun Valley's parking rules.

-If you are staying out of town or need to drive for some other reason, please park in one of the public parking lots around town and then ride or walk to Festival Meadows from there.
+If you are staying out of town or need to drive for some other reason, please park in one of the public parking lots around town and then ride or walk to Champions Meadow from there.
 Do not park in an on-street, two-hour parking spot, as you will be ticketed.
 You can find more information about and locations of public parking options on the City of Ketchum’s website.

 A: The Be Good™ Foundation Party is open to anyone, and all proceeds go toward the Foundation’s mission to use the bicycle as a catalyst for healing, empowerment and evolution.
 Click here to buy your tickets!